Metering data from the Trading Operations Report

 Microgeneration: Metering Systems and Energy Exported

-The chart below shows the number of MPANs associated with microgeneration schemes registered in SVA settlements and the energy in MWh exported by these schemes into the NHH Market.
+The chart below shows the number of MPANs associated with microgeneration schemes registered in SVA settlements and the energy in MWh exported by these schemes.

-The up and down nature of the settled energy reflects the weekday vs weekend pattern of energy exports.
+The up and down nature of the settled energy reflects the weekday vs weekend pattern of Non Half Hourly energy exports.
 The monthly step changes in the energy volumes reflect changes in the assumed times at which the equipment is exporting.
 For the Half Hourly metered sites the variability in exports is caused by weather effects on renewable generation.